 Campus Activities Board (CAB)

-The Campus Activities Board (CAB) meets TBD in the Student Activities Conference Room, SSC room L149.
-The purpose of the CAB is to provide an exciting and well-rounded activities program for the students at MCC in conjunction with the Office of Student Activities (OSA).
+The Campus Activities Board (CAB) meets 11 a.m. on Tuesday mornings in the Student Activities Conference Room, SSC room L149.
+The purpose of the CAB is to provide an exciting and well-rounded activities program for the students at MCC in conjunction with the Office of Student Activities.
 The main functions of the CAB are to:

 - Plan, promote and implement diverse, student-sponsored programs that serve the best interests of the MCC student body.